 If you’re assessed for covered damages to common areas that the condo association is responsible for, loss assessment coverage will reimburse your portion of the assessment.
 You’re typically only assessed for damages when the master policy coverage has reached its limit.

 A loss assessment coverage endorsement can also help pay your portion of liability damages if your condo association is held legally responsible for a guest’s injury in a building or common area.
-Similar to property coverage, your HOA usually only assesses liability losses when the master policy coverage has reached its limit.

 If someone is badly injured in the community pool area and the victim’s family sues for $1.2 million, if the master policy limit is $1 million, your association may assess $200,000 to association members.
 If the condo association has 25 members, $8,000 would be assessed to each unit.